What Are the Best Family Travel Tips for Stress-Free Trips?

 25. Try Public Transport (It’s Usually Fun!)

 Kids LOVE trains, boats, and buses.
 It’s cheap, exciting, and way more fun than being stuck in a taxi.
 If you’ve got the energy and everyone’s in a good mood, try taking public transport with your kids.
 It can turn into a fun little adventure.

 I’ll never forget how Lila was sitting in her stroller and still grabbed the subway handrail in Marseille, just because everyone else was doing it.
 Just avoid rush hour if you’re with strollers or grumpy toddlers.
 You don’t need that energy.

 26. Slow Down Your Expectations

+You’re not going to see every landmark.
+You won’t eat at every restaurant.
+And that’s okay.
 The best moments are often the unscripted ones: chasing bubbles, riding a tuk-tuk, building sandcastles with strangers.

+We had the best trips when we let go of the bucket list and kept an open mind.
 Also, let go of your expectations for travel days.
 Back in the day, you could watch three movies on a long-haul flight and sip Prosecco like royalty.
+Now?
+Totally different story.
+Don’t envy the child-free folks around you with their eye masks.
+Just accept it, your travel style has changed.

-But hey, let’s be honest… It’s also a little more wild, a little more real, and kind of awesome.
+But hey, let’s be honest.
+It’s also a little more wild, a little more real, and kind of awesome.
 I always say: People have no idea what they’re capable of… until they have kids.
 Right?!

 27. Embrace Routine (But Stay Flexible)

-Kids love routines — we all know that.
+Kids love routines, we all know that.
 And the younger they are, the more they need a clear structure.
 Yep, even on vacation.
+For us, we’ve always kept the basics the same, no matter where we are:

-Wake up, brush teeth, go to breakfast.
+- Wake up, brush teeth, go to breakfast.

-Nap time (we call it “siesta” these days) from 1–3 pm.
+- Nap time (we call it “siesta” these days) from 1-3 pm.

-And in the evening?
+- And in the evening?
 Story and cuddles, then off to sleep.

 It doesn’t have to be perfect, just familiar.